jluningp/XFacebook/README.md

 4. Click "Load Unpacked Extension"
 5. Find where you downloaded the file and select
 6. Voila!
 You have the extension</br>
-# How to Use
-1. XFacebook will show up as a small icon in the top right corner of the screen.
-Click it, select your settings, and enter a blacklist.
-2. Go to Facebook!
-XFacebook will take care of the rest.
-Enjoy your experience.